seemcat/seemcat/README.md

 - Hackathons.
 - Coding projects with a good cause.
 - Building an authentic community.

+## 🤔 I’m looking for help with...
+- Investing!
+I only recently started investing.
+Would love to meet & exchange investing strategies.
+- Building brand identity.
+This is something I'm currently working on, so I'm very open to any insights on it!

 ## 💬 Ask me about
 - Functional Programming.